 The board would be a nice visual representation of the player's progress, as well as a way of helping understand the complex, non-linear, multi-layered plot we were planning.
 Furthermore, it felt like a great way of having players fulfill the detective fantasy.

 The first iteration worked well for the pitch, but as we went deeper into its details we realized that the system was excessively complicated and didn't really streamline towards the goal of figuring out who the traitor was.
 So Design and Narrative started to work together in designing a new investigation system.
-For the next three weeks one of the designers and myself turned our computers off, sat on a couch, and started crafting a paper prototype that included the characters, locations and clues for the game.
+For the next three weeks one of the designers, Justin, and myself turned our computers off, sat on a couch, and started crafting a paper prototype that included the characters, locations and clues for the game.

 As soon as we had the paper prototype ready, we started bringing our co-workers one by one to play through it.
 We observed where they got stuck, what they found too easy or difficult, listened to their feedback, and slowly improved the prototype after each playtest session.